Tino Rossi: Biography

 As a young man, Rossi played guitar and sang in many places of his hometown of Ajaccio, but later he went to perform in Marseille and at resort clubs along the French Riviera.
 In the early 1930s he went to Paris and within a few years achieved enormous success, joining a Columbia Records roster that included the biggest stars of that time such as Lucienne Boyer, Damia, Pills et Tabet, Mireille, and Jean Sablon.

 Rossi's success was greatly aided by songwriter Vincent Scotto (1876–1952), who wrote his first hits and collaborated with him for many years, composing and arranging many of Rossi's songs.
 Prior to World War II, Rossi was a major box office attraction in the French-speaking world, and expanded his audience in 1938 to the U.S. and Canada during a first visit there.
 Rossi began his film career with a role in Les Nuits Moscovites (1934); his first real success came with Marinella (1936).

 During the Occupation of France by Nazi Germany Rossi's film career reached its peak, notably with Fièvres (1942), Le Soleil a toujours raison (1943), Mon amour est près de toi (1943) and L'Île d'amour (1944).
 Like many celebrities, Tino Rossi was arrested on 7 October 1944 by several police officers in search of information on his close Corsican friend, Etienne Leandri, suspected of active collaborationism.
 Following three months' detention in the prison of Fresnes, near Paris, during which he stubbornly refused the assistance of a lawyer, he was freed from further detention by a judge, who deemed the charge leveled against him void of substance.
 Tino Rossi who, in October 1943, had loaned his personal car to a resistance network to transport weapons and enable several escapes (including that of a general), accepted—an extremely rare action at the time—exceptional official apologies.

 In 1946 he recorded his song Petit Papa Noël for a movie.
 The song remained classic for the family and sold several million copies after being released on CD in 1992.

 He is the recipient of the prestigious musical award Grand Prix du Disque.

 Personal life

-In 1948 Tino Rossi married Lilia Vetti, a young dancer he had met in 1941 thanks to revue leader Mistinguett.
-They had one son called Laurent (1948–2015) and remained married to each other until his death.
-In 1982 President François Mitterrand named Rossi a Commander of the Legion of Honour for his contributions to French culture.
-That same year Rossi gave his last public performance at the Casino de Paris, a show that popular demand turned into a three-month stint.
+In 1948, Tino Rossi married Lilia Vetti, a young dancer he had met in 1941 thanks to revue leader Mistinguett.
+They had one son, Laurent (1948–2015), and remained married until Tino's death in 1983.
+In 1982, President François Mitterrand named Rossi a Commander of the Legion of Honour for his contributions to French culture.
+That same year, Rossi gave his last public performance at the Casino de Paris, a show that popular demand turned into a three-month stint.